Contact Us

 Samarai Island Jetty

 A smaller site, which means less swimming and more time to find a good spot to observe the local marine life.
-A gradual slope reaches a sandy bottom at about 27m, where divers can find garden eels and red lined sea cucumbers in the sand while fusiliers, batfish and reef sharks swirl above and amongst divers.
+A gradual slope reaches a sandy bottom at about 27m, where divers can find garden eels, red lined sea cucumbers, fusiliers, batfish and reef sharks.
+This site is known to have lots of fish and a range of colourful nudibranchs.